Youth Education and Enhancement Program (YEEP)

 The purpose of College Club is to equip students with the knowledge needed in order to attend a higher institution and enhance the educational experience.
 In collaboration with other organizations such as the Santa Barbara Foundation, we offer academic, financial and health workshops.
 We also organize trips, which include visiting college campuses and other educational institutions.
-These trips familiarize students with campuses throughout California and broaden their options when it comes time to choosing a school.
+These trips familiarize students with campuses throughout California and broaden their options when it comes time to choose a school.

-The Working Neighborhoods Initiative
+The Working Neighborhoods Initiative (WNI)

 Working Neighborhoods Initiative partners include:

-United Way NSBC, EconAlliance, Santa Barbara Country Resource & Referral, Allan Hancock College, Central Coast Literacy Council, Women’s Economic Ventures, Academic Scholar, Lompoc Co-Op, and AmeriCorps
+United Way NSBC, EconAlliance, Santa Barbara Country Resource & Referral, Allan Hancock College, Central Coast Literacy Council, Women’s Economic Ventures, Academic Scholar, Lompoc Co-Op, and AmeriCorps.

 Program elements include projects in several different areas:

-READSmart- onsite adult English language acquisition, adult literacy
+READSmart- onsite adult English language acquisition, adult literacy.

-STEMSmart- onsite after-school robotics 4th-8th grade and high school, Summer College Camp at Allan Hancock College and STEM Action Camp onsite and at various employer locations
+STEMSmart- onsite after-school robotics, 4th-8th grade and high school, Summer College Camp at Allan Hancock College and STEM Action Camp, onsite and at various employer locations.

-WORKSmart- workforce readiness for neighborhood residents featuring onsite workshops on: regional Industry & Career Awareness, regional Career & Education Resources, Employment Search.
-Successful Applications and Job Interviewing.
+WORKSmart- workforce readiness for neighborhood residents featuring onsite workshops on regional Industry & Career Awareness, regional Career & Education Resources, Employment Search, successful Applications and Job Interviewing.
 WORKSmart includes Job & Career assessments for adults engaged in WNI literacy program.

 PROSPERITY!
-Features Financial literacy, Entrepreneurship, and Co-Op Business Ownership workshops.
+Features Financial Literacy, Entrepreneurship, and Co-Op Business Ownership workshops.

 Adult Literacy and Workforce Readiness Program

 The Adult Literacy and Workforce Readiness Program (ALWRP) is a collaborative effort with United Way of Northern Santa Barbara and EconAlliance.
-ALWRP serves 100+ affordable housing residents from families of low and extremely low income, some of whom reside in rural areas, all of whom can be classified as underserved.
+ALWRP serves 100+ affordable housing residents from families of low and extremely low income, some of whom reside in rural areas, all of whom can be classified as under served.
 ALWRP addresses reading literacy for adults, as well as financial literacy, career awareness, job readiness and orientation to entrepreneurship.